HerrMotz/bachelor-thesis/publication/main.typ

 ]

 === RDF Mapping in Wikibase
-Wikibase has a strict data model on top of RDF @wikibase_rdf_mapping_article.
-An *Item* conists of a whole set of necessary triples.
-See @fig:rdf_mapping for an impression.
-Most relevant to this work are the prefix conventions of Wikibase, which will come to play in @heading_qualifiers.
+Wikibase is one of the most widely used softwares for community knowledge bases, storing ~115 million data items.
+Wikibase instances, such as Wikidata, allow for a mapping from their internal storage to an expression in RDF syntax @wikibase_rdf_mapping_article.
+(See @fig:rdf_mapping for an impression.)
+This enables the use of RDF terminology to refer to structures within Wikibase.
+Also relevant to this work are the prefix conventions of Wikibase, which will come to play in @heading_qualifiers.

+==== Wikibase terminology
+A thing is referred to as an *Item* and assigned a unique *Q-Number* within a Wikibase instance.
+Any predicate is called *Property* and assigned a unique *P-Number*.

 #figure(caption: [An excerpt of IRI prefixes defined by Wikidata],
 ```HTML